 Software testing techniques are the ways employed to test the application under test against the functional or non-functional requirements gathered from business.
 Each testing technique helps to find a specific type of defect.
-For example, Techniques which may find structural defects might not be able to find the defects against the end-to-end business flow.
+For example, Techniques that may find structural defects might not be able to find the defects against the end-to-end business flow.
 Hence, multiple testing techniques are applied in a testing project to conclude it with acceptable quality.

 Principles Of Testing